Takeaways from the January 6 hearings day 8

 A committee witness testified that Pence's detail was so concerned with what was transpiring that they "were starting to fear for their own lives," and that there were calls "to say goodbye to family members."

-The witness was a National Security Council official who worked in the White House on January 6, whose audio testimony was masked to shield the official's identity.
+The witness was an unidentified national security professional who worked in the White House on January 6, whose audio testimony was masked to shield the official's identity.

 "Is the VP compromised?
 Like, I don't know.
 We didn't have visibility, but if they're screaming and saying things, like, say goodbye to family....this is going to a whole other level soon," the national security official said.